 It was a super-productive discussion.

-These are the resolutions my daughter told me I should embrace in 2016, straight from the 14-year-old’s mouth:
+These are the resolutions my daughter told me I should embrace, straight from the 14-year-old’s mouth:

 1. No more knocking on my door and asking if I want to, like, hang out all the time.
 If I want to hang out, I’ll come find you.